cu-cit-cloud-team/azure-openai-playground/README.md

 # ct-azure-openai-playground

-Misc. experiments with Azure OpenAI.
-Plus some notes/lessons learned along the way.
+Misc. experiments with Azure OpenAI

-## Purpose
+## About

 Looking into what's different in Azure OpenAI (vs using OpenAI directly) and where the official Node.js library does and doesn't work.

-Demos use Node.js/TypeScript to run some simple examples against the Azure OpenAI service.
+Demos use Node.js/TypeScript to run some simple examples against an Azure OpenAI Services resource.

 NOTE: repo code is NOT production ready, use at your own risk :sweat_smile: